Professors: Gaber, Hughes, Johnson (Chair)

 TOPICS IN COMPARATIVE RELIGIONS

 A topics course with a comparative religions focus.
 Prerequisite: REL 110.
-Topics will vary from year to year and may be repeated for credit with consent of instructor.
+May be repeated for credit with consent of instructor when topics are different.
+Fulfills either Domestic or Global Cultural Diversity Requirement.

 THE HELLENISTIC-ROMAN CULTURAL WORLD